sunnymatt/paper-trail/Fairness/Tracking and Improving Information in the Service of Fairness/notes.md

 Interpreting the updates: the $\textsf{merge}$ algorithm takes two different calibrated predictors and combines them into a refinement.
 This is obviously helpful when, for example, a lender wants to combine predictions from different sources.
 In addition, this framework also helps us a way to *reason about the marignal informativeness of individual boolean features*; the greater the difference between $\mathbf{E}_{x\sim\phi^{-1}(0)}[p^*(x)]$ and $\mathbf{E}_{x\sim\phi^{-1}(1)}[p^*(x)]$, the more informative.

 * This can help us show that a subpopulation S is experiencing discrimination under a predictor z if merging the predictor based solely on S changes the information content!
+Neat.

 # Lingering questions